On vous rappelle !

 crane-yellow

 80% of homes were built before 1919.
-Given Paris’s history, it’s not surprising to find this arrondissement at the very top of the Parisian ranking.
+Given Paris’s history, it’s no surprise this arrondissement ranks at the top.

 • Saint-Germain-l'Auxerrois